Electroweak Supersymmetry around the Electroweak Scale: Introduction

 \item The experimental limit on the process $B_{u} \rightarrow \tau {\bar \nu}_{\tau}$ is $0.85 \leq {\rm BR}(B_{u} \rightarrow \tau {\bar \nu}_{\tau})/{\rm SM} \leq 1.65 $~\cite{Buchmueller:2009fn}.

 \end{itemize}

 In addition, from the theoretical point of view, we usually have the family universal squark and slepton soft masses in the string model building, for example, the heterotic $E_8\times E_8$ string theory with Calabi-Yau compactifications~\cite{Braun:2005ux, Bouchard:2005ag}, the intersecting D-brane model building~\cite{Berkooz:1996km, Ibanez:2001nd, Blumenhagen:2001te, CSU, Cvetic:2002pj, CLL, Chen:2005ab, Chen:2005mj, Blumenhagen:2005mu}, and the F-theory model building~\cite{Donagi:2008ca, Beasley:2008dc, Beasley:2008kw, Donagi:2008kj, Font:2008id, Jiang:2009zza, Blumenhagen:2008aw, Li:2009cy}, etc. Therefore, based on the above phenomenological constraints and theoretical considerations, we propose the electroweak supersymmetry around the electroweak scale: {\it the squarks and/or gluinos are around a few TeV while the sleptons, sneutrinos, bino and winos are within one TeV.} The Higgsinos (or say the Higgs bilinear $\mu$ term) can be either heavy or light.
 We emphasize that gluinos can be within one TeV because squarks are heavy.
-Therefore, the constraints from the current ATLAS and CMS supersymmetry and Higgs searches and the $b \rightarrow s\gamma$, $B_{s} \rightarrow \mu^+ \mu^-$, and $B_{u} \rightarrow \tau {\bar \nu}_{\tau}$ processes can be satisfied automatically due to the heavy squarks.
+Therefore, the constraints from the current ATLAS and CMS supersymmetry and Higgs searches and the $b \rightarrow s\gamma$, $B^0_{s} \rightarrow \mu^+ \mu^-$, and $B_{u} \rightarrow \tau {\bar \nu}_{\tau}$ processes can be satisfied automatically due to the heavy squarks.
 Also, the dimension-five proton decays in supersymmetric GUTs can be relaxed as well.
 Moreover, the $(g_{\mu} - 2)/2$ experimental result can be explained due to the light sleptons.
 Also, we will assume that the dominant component of the LSP neutralino is bino.
-Interestingly, the observed dark matter relic density can be realized via the LSP neutralino and light stau coannihilations, and the XENON experiment~\cite{Aprile:2011hi} will not give any constraint on such viable parameter spaces due to the heavy squarks.
+Interestingly, the observed dark matter relic density can be realized via the LSP neutralino and light stau coannihilations, and the XENON experiment~\cite{Aprile:2012nq} will not give any constraint on such viable parameter spaces due to the heavy squarks.
 For simplicity, we will call the {\it electroweak supersymmetry around the electroweak scale} as the {\it electroweak supersymmetry}.
+We emphasize that the electroweak supersymmetry is different from the traditional mSUGRA/CMSSM, gauge mediation, and anomaly mediation~\cite{Allanach:2002nj}.
+In particular, the ratios between the squark masses and slepton masses in the electroweak supersymmetry are larger than those in the traditional mSUGRA/CMSSM, gauge mediation, and anomaly mediation~\cite{Allanach:2002nj}.
+Also, the ratios between the gluino mass and the bino/wino masses might be larger as well.